learnk8s/learnk8s.io/src/advancedKubectl/content.md

 > This only works if you installed bash-completion with Homebrew.
 In that case, bash-completion sources all completion scripts in this directory.

-In case you [installed kubectl with Homebrew](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-with-homebrew-on-macos), you don't even have to do the above, because the completion script has already been put in the `/usr/local/etc/bash_completion.d` directory by the kubectl Homebrew formula.
+In case you also [installed kubectl with Homebrew](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-with-homebrew-on-macos), you don't even have to do the above step, because the completion script should already have been put in the `/usr/local/etc/bash_completion.d` directory by the kubectl Homebrew formula.
+In that case, kubectl completion should just start working automatically after installing bash-completion.

-All these approaches are equivalent.
+In the end, all of these approaches are equivalent.

 After reloading your shell, kubectl completion should be working!